 The Great Synagogue

-This synagogue is the second largest in the world (after the one in New York).
+This synagogue is one of the largest in the world (and is believed to be the basis for the huge Emau-El temple in New York).
 It has three naves and following orthodox tradition, separate galleries for women.
 Together the naves and galleries can accommodate up to 3,000 worshippers.
 It is also a focal point of Budapest's thriving Jewish community, which holds an annual festival in and around the impressive building.
 The Jewish Museum can also be find here, and the Holocaust Documentation and Memorial Centre is an important and powerful reminder of one of the darkest periods in European history.

 This long straight, tree-lined road was named after the former prime minister who had done much to make Budapest a true metropolis.
 He was determined that Budapest should have an elegant thoroughfare to emulate Paris's Champs Elysees.
 The cream of Eclectic architecture is to be seen along the Avenue including the outstanding Opera House and many beautiful tenement blocks with intimate inner courtyards, statues and fountains.
 One of the special features of Andrassy Avenue is barely visible on the surface.
 The only give-away is the occasional wrought iron balustrade leading underground.
 Europe's first sub-surface railway was built under the road, and the more than 125 year-old underground is still carrying passengers today along a line only slightly longer than the original.

 State Opera House

 The Hungarian State Opera House is not only the sanctum of music and dance, but also a historical monument.
 Construction started in 1875 with the permission and financial support of Franz Joseph, emperor of Austria and king of Hungary.
 The plans and personal instructions were conducted by Nicholas Ybl.
 The Opera House opened its gate to the public on the 27th September, 1884.